 Zinc coated fasteners find extensive use in a multitude of industries and applications.
 Some common examples include:

-• Construction: Zinc coated fasteners are widely used in construction projects, including residential and commercial applications.
-They provide reliable corrosion resistance in framing, roofing, decking, and other structural components.
+• Construction -- Widely used in residential and commercial projects for framing, roofing, decking, and other structural components.

 Maintenance of Zinc Coated Fasteners